Welcome Class of 2026!

 - Your mobile number (Addresses and Phone tab).
 We use your mobile number to reach you by SMS only when needed.
 For those who are coming from abroad, you can change the mobile/cell phone number later, once you get a Qatar SIM card.
 Use the format 974######## when entering your number.

-This is a 2-step process.
+This is a two-step process.
 First, Georgetown needs to verify that you are a student.
 Once this is done, students will shortly receive an email from StarRez.
 You should respond to the instructions sent by the StarRez system.

 Information for students who apply for housing will automatically be provided to QF Housing and Residence Life (HRL).
 HRL will then send information to your Georgetown email with instructions for completing your housing application through their StarRez system.